Get along to one of these brilliant music festivals in London.

 A party so intense it could only ever last one day, Eastern Electrics summons London’s dance-heads to the very end of the Northern Line for a bit of a messy one in Morden Park.
 Full line-up TBC.

 Two days of danceable electronic euphoria hits Clapham Common at the end of August.
-Headliners confirmed include Marshmello, Dizzee Rascal, Armin van Buuren, Chase & Status live, Craig David and DJ EZ.
-Check out the full South West Four lineup.
+Headliners confirmed include Marshmello, Dizzee Rascal, Armin van Buuren, Chase & Status Live, Craig David, Sub Focus and DJ EZ.
+Check out the full South West Four lineup or grab tickets here.